 Applying for a Loan

 - The application package must be submitted in an electronic format.
 Instructions on how to submit the electronic application is in the application itself.
-We prefer that the electronic application package be submitted via our File Transfer Protocol (FTP) site or thumb drive.
-(Learn more: FTP set up and transfer).
-You may also submit your application on a CD.
+Submit the electronic application package via the Procorem site.
+(Learn more:

-- Your application must be accompanied by a $10,000 non-refundable application fee unless you are submitting for a SPARC loan only in which case the application fee is .5% of the loan amount (which also counts as the processing fee).
+- Your application must be accompanied by a $10,000 non-refundable application fee (which also counts toward the processing fee).

 Understanding the Loan Approval Process

-- After your application has been received, a preliminary assessment by the Loan Review Committee determines if the deal is appropriate for VHDA and whether it should proceed to the next step: loan underwriting.
+- After your application has been received, a preliminary assessment by the Loan Review Committee determines if the deal is appropriate for Virginia Housing and whether it should proceed to the next step: loan underwriting.

-- Loan underwriting culminates in an agreement between VHDA and the developer that addresses the terms of the loan and any special conditions that may apply.
+- Loan underwriting culminates in an agreement between Virginia Housing and the developer that addresses the terms of the loan and any special conditions that may apply.
 The Development Officer will take the loan proposal back to the Loan Review Committee and seek approval to issue a commitment.